-The battle scenes are the episodes in which the miller’s daughter tries to guess Rumpelstiltskin’s name, and the final battle scene is of course when she gets it right, after having heard word from a man who passed a man in the woods singing all about his name.
-The Rule Of Threes is used here and in the very sentence structure of some retellings, with repetition of words three times, for instance.
+The big struggle scenes are the episodes in which the miller’s daughter tries to guess Rumpelstiltskin’s name, and the final big struggle scene is of course when she gets it right, after having heard word from a man who passed a man in the woods singing all about his name.
+The Rule Of Three is used here and in the very sentence structure of some retellings, with repetition of words three times, for instance.

 In the 1812 edition of the Brothers Grimm tales, Rumpelstiltskin then “ran away angrily, and never came back”.
 The ending was revised in a final 1857 edition to a more gruesome ending wherein Rumpelstiltskin “in his rage drove his right foot so far into the ground that it sank in up to his waist; then in a passion he seized the left foot with both hands and tore himself in two.”
-Other versions have Rumpelstiltskin driving his right foot so far into the ground that he creates a chasm and falls into it, never to be seen again.
-In the oral version originally collected by the brothers Grimm, Rumpelstiltskin flies out of the window on a cooking ladle.
+Other versions describe Rumpelstiltskin driving his right foot so far into the ground that he creates a chasm and falls into it, never to be seen again.
+In the oral version collected by the brothers Grimm, Rumpelstiltskin flies out of the window on a cooking ladle.
 (Why cooking ladle?
 Well, why broomsticks?)

 It’s not surprising that we don’t see Rumpelstiltskin tearing himself in two in illustrations for children.
 Instead we see the seconds leading up to it — there are many images of a dwarf/goblin dancing around a fire.
 The fire conjures up associations with hell.

-As in Roald Dahl’s The Enormous Crocodile and various other non-bowdlerised fairytales, there is no self-revelation because the dwarf tears himself in two and dies.
+As in Roald Dahl’s The Enormous Crocodile and various other non-bowdlerised fairytales, there is no anagnorisis because the dwarf tears himself in two and dies.